architectcodes/tomek.wiszniewski.cc/source/_drafts/how-css-unit-tests-boosted-our-productivity.md

 ## Moving fast

-The key to moving fast is to embrace change – or even [drive change][moving-fast.A2].
+The key to moving fast is to embrace change – or even [drive change][moving-fast.A].
 Move forward with confidence, without looking back.

+[moving-fast.A]: https://vimeo.com/91537336 "Bringing Change to Life — by Bill Scott"

 {% blockquote Eric Elliott https://medium.com/javascript-scene/how-to-build-a-high-velocity-development-team-4b2360d34021 How to build a high-velocity development team %}
 Eradicate your team’s fear of change.